csaragon1941/MusicBot/README.md

 # MusicBot - v3.0
 This a Discord Music Bot made to accept multiple commands that pertain to playing music within Discord.
-Commands included in this program are:
+Some commands included in this program are:
 * /play
 * /playnext
+* /stop
+* /skip
+* /loop
+* /back
 * /queue
-* / TBD
+...

 ## Description